 Unexpected ConsequencesWhat is it they say about familiarity...?
 Surprising as it may seem, that repeated use can bring with it some unexpected, and potentially damaging, consequences.
 Especially if used for a glossy brochure, or a press advertisement or your website's homepage, say.
 Here, the more original the image, the more effective you will be in meeting your aims.

 For an often seen image may cause confusion as to who or what is being promoted.
 It may even have been used to promote a product that, to borrow a well-known phrase, 'you'd rather be dead in a ditch' than be associated with.
 Or, perhaps worst of all, your main business rival could be using the same (or a very similar) picture as you.
 And if you think that couldn't happen...

 In the summer of 2004, US computer technology giant, Dell, ran a major online 'Back-to-School' promotion.
 And so too did Gateway (now Acer), one of their major competitors.
 Both used an image featuring the same female model prominently set against the same college backdrop.
 And while the composition of their respective pictures differed very slightly, the model's dress and styling was exactly the same for both.

 So, what's the answer?
 How can you bring some originality to the images you use when promoting your business?
-You have several options.
+You have three main options.

-So, what can you get that's a bit cheaper?
+So, assuming you're not going down the DIY route, what picture options are a bit cheaper?
 Well, there's royalty-free and rights managed.
 So what are they?
 They are, in fact, two types of image licensing, with one bringing you greater benefits than the other.

 • Pricing is based on the file-size of an image.
 Allowing you flexibility in your picture budget.